Home > Motors

 Mid-size trucks compared by the numbers

-2024 Toyota Tacoma Hybrid Makes 326 horsepower, 465 lb.-ft.; (photo/Toyota)
+2024 Toyota Tacoma Hybrid makes 326 horsepower, 465 lb.-ft. of torque; (photo/Toyota)

 Power isn’t the most important truck spec, but it is the one you’ll brag about — and that makes it the best place to start.

-Ford has two engines in the Ranger this time around (not counting the Raptor), a 2.3L four-cylinder and a 2.7L V6.
-Both are turbocharged engines, with the former making 270 horsepower (310 pound-feet) and the latter 315 (400 pound-feet).
-Chevrolet’s Colorado and the GMC Canyon have two versions of a 2.7L turbo-four that make 237 (259 pound-feet) and 310 horsepower (390 pound-feet).
+Chevrolet’s Colorado and the GMC Canyon have two versions of a 2.7L turbo-four that make 237 horsepower (259 pound-feet of torque) and 310 horsepower (390 pound-feet).
 All three of these trucks have an even beefier engine reserved for the off-road trim that we’ll cover in a minute.

-The Jeep Gladiator offers the only diesel engine in the segment.
-Its 3L EcoDiesel V6 offers 260 horsepower with 442 pound-feet of torque.
-If you want a gas engine, Gladiator’s delivers 285 horses with 260 pound-feet of torque.
-Jeep offers a manual gearbox with the Gladiator, and Toyota will have one with its turbo-four.
+At least Jeep still offers a manual gearbox with the Gladiator, and Toyota will have one with its turbo-four.
 Otherwise, these are all automatic-equipped pickups.

 Nissan has just one engine offering to simplify the lineup.
 The latest Nissan Frontier gets a 3.8L V6 that makes 310 horsepower and 281 pound-feet of torque.
-That choice means most Frontiers will have the most power, and that you don’t need more comfort options to get the most shove from your right foot.
+That choice means most Frontiers will have the most power and that you don’t need more comfort options to get the most shove from your right foot.

 Payload & Towing Get the Work Done